dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 This environment variable sets the maximum pool size allowed for the PacsDS datasource in the Wildfly configuration.
 Default value is `50`.

-#### `WILDFLY_MDB_STRICT_MAX_POOL_DERIVE_SIZE`

-Specifies if and what the max pool size for message driven beans should be derived from.
-A value of `none` indicates that the explicit value of max-pool-size should be used.
-A value of `from-worker-pools` indicates that the max pool size should be derived from the size of the total threads for all  worker pools configured on the system.
-A value of `from-cpu-count` indicates that the max pool size should be derived from the total number of processors available on the system.
-Default value is `from-cpu-count`.

 #### `WILDFLY_MDB_STRICT_MAX_POOL_SIZE`

 Configured maximum number of message driven bean instances that the pool can hold at a given point in time.
-Only effective if `WILDFLY_MDB_STRICT_MAX_POOL_DERIVE_SIZE=none`.
-Default value is `20`.
+Default value is `32`.

 #### `WILDFLY_JMS_QUEUE_STGCMTSCP_CONSUMER_COUNT`